EnkrateiaLucca/agentic-workflows-in-8-levels-of-complexity/README.md

 ## Important Notes

-- The notebook uses placeholder model names (e.g., "gpt-5-mini") in some examples.
-You may need to update these to valid model names like "gpt-4" or "gpt-3.5-turbo"
-- Some code cells contain intentional errors or placeholders for educational purposes
 - Files created during execution will be saved in your current working directory

 ## Files in This Repository